nuxeo-sandbox/nuxeo-filemanager-automation/README.md

           order="0">
     <filter>image/jpeg</filter>
   </plugin>

+  <folderImporter name="FolderImporterWithAutomation"
+      class="nuxeo.filemanager.automation.FolderImporter" />
 </extension>
 ```

+**WARNING** Do not change the `folderImporter` declaration, unless you want to use another one or reset it to the default class.

 ## WARNINGS

 #### Errors in the Automation Chain Callback
 Make 100% sure the automation chain called by the plugin has no error.
 It is difficult to investigate automation errors in this context.

 #### Performance
 As this plugin calls automation, using it at time of massive import will slow the system (compared to no nuxeo-filemanager-automation plugin installed), because of the overall cost of calling Automation for every file.